unkornithology/unkornithology.github.io/pages/members.md

 #### Darcey Lindsey
 Darcey is an undergraduate who is interested in wildlife and ecology.
 She is working on studying the contact zone between different populations of birds in the Great Plains, namely [*Pipilo*](https://en.wikipedia.org/wiki/Pipilo) towhees in the Nebraska Sandhills.

+#### Daniel Flint
+Intrigued by the dynamics of species' distributions near around his home in the Sandhills, Daniel will be working on niche ecology of birds that reach the edge of their range in Nebraska.
+New to ornithology, he's working on honing his skills with photography and sound recording with the birds of the Great Plains.

 --------
 --------